-Aligned with ICAP implementation, the new accountability system (A-F Report Card) will give schools credit for postsecondary opportunities at the high school level.
+Aligned with ICAP implementation, the new accountability system reflected in the School Report Card will give schools credit for postsecondary opportunities at the high school level.
 Schools that have high levels of students participating in career and college readiness opportunities will see the greatest number of points awarded.
 Acknowledging that students have different, individualized goals after high school, the postsecondary opportunity indicator will contain a range of options for students, including: